University of Technology Sydney

 UTS Library

-The Library has a wide range of resources, facilities and services to support you including textbooks, subject readings, health literature databases, workshops and bookable study rooms.
-There is also a team of librarians to help you with your questions available via online chat, phone and in person.
+The Library has a wide range of resources, facilities and services to support students including textbooks, subject readings, health literature databases, workshops and bookable study rooms.
+There is also a team of librarians to help students with questions available via online chat, phone and in person.
 W: lib.uts.edu.au, Facebook: utslibrary, Twitter: @utslibrary Tel: (02) 9514 3666.

 Improve your academic and English language skills

-Marks for all assessment tasks such as assignments and examinations are given not only for what you write but also for how you write.
-If you would like the opportunity to improve your academic and English language skills, make an appointment with the HELPS (Higher Education Language & Presentation Support) Service in Student Services.
+Marks for all assessment tasks such as assignments and examinations are given not only for what students write but also for how students write.
+If any student would like the opportunity to improve their academic and English language skills, make an appointment with the HELPS (Higher Education Language & Presentation Support) Service in Student Services.

 HELPS (Higher Education Language & Presentation Support)